 Please use whole milk here, not reduced fat or skim milk!

 Instead of making you soften your butter, I went ahead and used melted.
 You can go ahead and thank me.

 Since we’re making donuts, the dough has more sugar than your typical bread dough.

 The final donuts aren’t super sweet since the sourdough tends to counteract that.

 But the frosting more than covers the sweet department, no fear.

 Of course to bring out the sweet and sour flavors you have to include salt.

 I use Redmond Real Salt.

-The dough includes one whole egg plus one egg yolk for extra richness.
+The dough includes one whole egg plus one egg yolk.
+Egg yolks add extra richness.